coolharsh55/plasma/README.md

 # PLASMA
 ## Policy Language for Solid's Metadata-based Access Control

 PLASMA is an attempt at proposing a "policy language" that wraps Solid's existing access control mechanisms and enables data and legal governance within the Solid ecosystem.

+> **NOTE:** This is work-in-progress, and is incomplete.

 ## Goals